glouppe/info8006-introduction-to-ai/lecture7.md

 # Most likely explanation

-- The most likely sequence  **is not** the sequence of individual most likely states!
+- The most likely sequence  **is not** the sequence of most likely states!
 - The most likely path to each $\mathbf{x}\_{t+1}$, is the most likely path to *some* $\mathbf{x}\_t$ plus one more step.
 Therefore,
 <br><br>
 $\max\_{\mathbf{x}\_{1:t}} P(\mathbf{x}\_{1:t}, \mathbf{X}\_{t+1} | \mathbf{e}\_{1:t+1})$<br>